 Several documents can provide proof of residency.
 They include utility bills, bank slips, health records, police occurrence data, and tenancy agreements.
 Not all may be accepted by every entity, though.

-You are advised to strictly adhere to the certified as it is safer, registered, and guaranteed to return in case of non-delivery.
+You are advised to strictly adhere to the certification as it is safer, registered, and guaranteed to return in case of non-delivery.
 Never attempt to post this proof of residency via ordinary postage mails as that might be too risky.

 Not really!
 That is because banks rely on second-party data or information to generate their records.
 Moreover, it is possible through the internet to access banking services far away from the actual place of residence.